anegrin/GiUCAN/README.md

-# WIP

-**No stable release available yet**

 # GiUCAN Firmware

-This repository contains sources for GiUCAN, a minimalistic version of [BACCAble](https://github.com/gaucho1978/BACCAble) for Diesel engines; it's interacting with C1 nad BH bus only and providing this subset of functionalities:
+This repository contains sources for GiUCAN, a minimalistic version of [BACCAble](https://github.com/gaucho1978/BACCAble) for Diesel engines with 7 inches dashboard; it's interacting with C1 nad BH bus only and providing this subset of functionalities:

 - Smart Start and Stop disabling ✔
-- DPF regeneration warnings ✘
+- DPF regeneration warnings ✔
 - Dashboard info dispaly ✔

-It's tested using [FYSETC UCAN](https://github.com/FYSETC/UCAN) **ONLY**.
+It's tested and documented using [FYSETC UCAN](https://github.com/FYSETC/UCAN) **ONLY**; as it's derived from [Canable-fw](https://github.com/normaldotcom/canable-fw) it should work with

 ## DISCLAIMER